Michael Scaife: Biography

-Born in Lincolnshire and raised in Coventry, Scaife attended the King Henry VIII grammar school on a scholarship, and obtained his MA in biology at Liverpool University, and his PhD in psychology at Oxford University.
+Born in Lincolnshire and raised in Coventry, Scaife attended the King Henry VIII grammar school on a scholarship, and obtained his MA in biology at University of Liverpool, and his PhD in psychology at University of Oxford.

 Scaife started his academic career as research assistant at the ethology group of the University of Oxford, where he cooperated with Mike Cullen, Nikolaas Tinbergen and Richard Dawkins.
 Later in the 1970s at University of Oxford he participated in the education and cognition research group of Jerome Bruner, with whom he published the article "The capacity for joint visual attention in the infant" in Nature in 1975.
 According to Bruner and Clark their cooperation helped "revolutionise the study of the infant mind.
 The target was to unravel what was involved in a child's learning to master a culture and the technology it generates.
 Mike knew that this problem was all about interactions.
 He saw that spectators could never get to the gist of things.
 It was through interacting that you learned how to do things - and also what needed doing."

 Later in the 1980s he moved to the University of Sussex, where he became senior lecturer in 1999, and reader in 2001.
 In 1987 at Sussex University he had co-founded the school of cognitive and computing sciences.
 Also with his partner Yvonne Rogers he founded the Interact Lab to study representation in problem solving.